Applying for a mortgage can be tricky, but if you’re a self-employed worker, freelancer or contractor, you could face extra challenges.

 Lenders will usually assess self-employed income in different ways - depending on whether you operate as a sole trader, partnership, or as a limited company.

 For a sole trader, lenders will usually look at the net profit of the business.
 For partnerships, they’ll look at each partner’s share of the profit.
-If you’re the director of a limited company, lenders typically look at your salary plus dividends.
+If you’re the director of a limited company and looking for a mortgage, lenders typically look at your salary plus dividends.
 Dividends can make up a major part of your income if you run your own company, so always make sure any lender you’re applying to takes both into consideration when working out how much they will lend you.

 Things you might need to have to hand: